 03 Feb EVERY MIAMIAN HAS A STORY — WE WANT TO HEAR THEM

-Editor’s note: This op-ed by Foundation President and CEO Javier Alberto Soto originally ran in the Miami Herald on Feb.
+Editor’s note: This op-ed by former Foundation President and CEO Javier Alberto Soto originally ran in the Miami Herald on Feb.
 2, announcing the Foundation’s 50th anniversary year.